Biography

 Taylor Joshua Rankin (b.
 1991) is a filmmaker and composer of new music based in Los Angeles, CA.

 Taylor finds a strong harmony between the composition process and the process of filmmaking.
-Both require a clear vision and collaborative spirit to enact that vision, as well as the help of many, many, talented people along the way.
 His collaborators include professionals that have worked on projects for Lucasfilm, Pixar, Disney, Universal, Paramount, Marvel, and the independent film scenes in Los Angeles and the Bay Area.
 Taylor’s films have garnered a wide array of acclaim and festival praise.

-Taylor's music has been performed by ensembles across the United States, such as Grammy award winning ensemble Third Coast Percussion, The San Francisco Contemporary Music Players, Friction Quartet, and the NYU Marimba Ensemble.
+Taylor's music has been performed by ensembles across the United States, such as Grammy award winning ensemble Third Coast Percussion, The San Francisco Contemporary Music Players, and Friction Quartet.

 Along with being a composer, Taylor also works in post-production as a creative video editor for some of the top orchestras in the country.
 While at the San Francisco Symphony, Taylor cut the digital Soundbox concerts for Nico Muhly, Julia Bullock, Essa-Pekka Salonen, Claire Chase, Destiny Muhammad, and Jeremy Denk, as well as Nico Muhly’s Throughline, and Ligeti’s Clocks & Clouds and Ramifications.
 Recently, Taylor worked with famed London-based opera director Netia Jones on an hour long, multimedia, narrative, concert-film of Stravinsky’s The Soldier’s Tale.

 Alex Ross of the New Yorker Magazine has written of Taylor’s creative editing work for the SF Symphony as “an astounding feat of editing”.
 Taylor’s work for the San Francisco Symphony has been featured in the New York Times, The New Yorker, the SF Chronicle and SF Classical Voice, and has led to a Grammy Nomination for the SF Symphony (Muhly, Throughline).
-Other notable clients include the Chicago Symphony Orchestra, Berkeley Symphony, and The New World Symphony in Florida where he worked with world renowned conductor and artistic director Michael Tilson Thomas.
+Other notable clients include the Chicago Symphony Orchestra, The New World Symphony where he worked with world renowned conductor and artistic director Michael Tilson Thomas, and Berkeley Symphony.

 Taylor recently received an honorable mention for his piece Touch/Still for cello and piano, by the Charles Ives Concert Series in Danbury, Connecticut.
 Taylor’s piece Half Light, was performed by Third Coast Percussion at the Tutti Festival in Denison University, Ohio, in March of 2019, and in Chicago at Constellation for their annual Currents concert series.